AFixt/inclusivista-docs/README.md

 Allows users to quickly return to the top of the page.
 When users scroll down, a small button will appear in the bottom right corner of the page.
 Clicking this button will smoothly scroll the user back to the top of the page.

-To enable or disable the Back to Top Button, go to 'Theme Settings' -> 'Back to Top'
+To enable or disable the Back to Top Button, go to 'Theme Settings' -> 'Back to Top'.

 ![Alt](images/back-to-top-button.png)